opendistro/for-elasticsearch-docs/docs/install/plugins.md

 sudo bin/elasticsearch-plugin install https://d3g5vo6xdbdb9a.cloudfront.net/downloads/elasticsearch-plugins/opendistro-index-management/opendistro_index_management-1.6.0.0.zip
 ```

-To use index state management, you need to install the job scheduler plugin.
+To install Index State Management, you must first install the Job Scheduler plugin.

 ### KNN

 KNN is only available as part of the all-in-one installs: Docker, RPM, and Debian.
-{: .warning }

 ### Anomaly Detection

-This is a preview plugin, which we do not recommend using in production.
+Anomaly Detection is a preview plugin, which we do not recommend using in production.
 It's currently in development and is subject to change.

 To test this plugin, clone [the Anomaly Detection repository](https://github.com/opendistro-for-elasticsearch/anomaly-detection) and build it manually using instructions in the README.